-This mode show incoming MIDI data on either the MIDI in connector (F) (shown by the Case of the USB MIDI interface (G) (shown by the symbol).
+This mode show incoming MIDI data on either the MIDI in connector () (shown by the 🔛 symbol) or the USB MIDI interface () (shown by the 🚅 symbol).

 Depending of the data coming in the display will change.
 In the example screenshot above the last data received was a note-off event over the USB interface on channel 1 with note value 60 (C3).